Allen Sports Steel Review

 The Allen model offers a relatively no-frills passenger experience, but for short rides around town, it gets the job done.
 Our passenger testers appreciated that the front of this trailer unclips completely, allowing them to climb in all by themselves.
 The harness is unpadded and uses carabiner-style clips, rather than the more secure five-point harness and buckle found in most of the other trailers we tested.

-For a more luxe passenger experience, we'd recommend checking out our Editors' Choice, the Burley D'Lite.
+For a more luxe passenger experience, we'd recommend checking out our Editors' Choice, the Burley D'Lite X.

 With its relatively light weight and small profile, the Allen Sports Steel was easy to tow and performed better than we expected in this category.
 We noticed only a little bit of lurching while riding, likely due to the spring in the tow arm, but didn't observe any other feedback.
 This model's main disadvantage in this category comes from its small wheels — at just 16" in diameter, these wheels were on par with the InStep Take 2 but were smaller than all the others we tested.
 The difference wasn't significant on smooth surfaces, but we had to expend more energy to tow this trailer off-road.
-Trailers that provided a better experience for the biker include the Burley D'Lite and the Burley Bee.
+The Schwinn Echo is in the same low-budget category as the Allen, but it has sturdy 20" tires.
+Other trailers that provided a better experience for the biker include the Burley D'Lite X and the Burley Bee.

 Ease of Use

 The Allen is a bike trailer only — no stroller options or other sport conversions are available with this model.
 The cargo space in this trailer was smaller than most of the others we tested, with a 22" by 7.5" cargo area footprint.
-The Allen's seats don't have the option to lie flat, like the ones in the Burley D'Lite and the InStep Take 2, but they are positioned far back enough in the trailer that a medium-sized dog could curl up comfortably in the main compartment.
+The Allen's seats don't have the option to lie flat, like the ones in the Burley D'Lite models and the Hamax Outback, but they are positioned far back enough in the trailer that a medium-sized dog could curl up comfortably in the main compartment.

-At just $200, the Allen is one of the least expensive products we tested and offers a great value for families looking for their first taste of travel by trailer.
-With its relatively high ratings in the ease of use and biker experience categories, we were surprised that it was priced so low, and we think it's a better value than the slightly less expensive InStep Take 2.
-Make no mistake, though: This is a very basic trailer.
-If your plans include off-road travel, longer trips or rides in inclement weather, then a higher-end model like the Burley Bee is worth the investment.
+At just $200, the Allen is one of the less expensive products we tested and offers a great value for families looking for their first taste of travel by trailer.
+However, the Schwinn Echo outperformed the Allen in a few key areas and it retails for less, so those set on a budget buy will likely find more value in the Echo.
+And if your plans include off-road travel, longer trips, or rides in inclement weather, then a slightly higher-end model like the Burley Bee is worth the investment.